datascience-2025-group4/group04-team02/README.md

 Here the content of each notebook will be explained shortly but is explained in more detail in the notebooks themselves.

 - `01a_filter_summary_data.ipynb` @lóa, michi, lotta
    In this notebook we will filter the data to our requirements.
    Data from `ab_ag.tsv` is imported into a DataFrame and filtered to only keep relevant columns (like `pdb`, `Hchain`, `antigen_chain`, etc.), non-scFv antibodies, structures with resolution ≤ 3.25 Ångström, drop any rows where critical columns are missing and remove entries of specific PDB IDs that don't exist on SAbDaB.

    To simplify our analysis we decided to reduce our dataset to ab_ag_komplexes where the antigen is a protein and for multiple entries for the same PDB value, keep only one.

 - `01b_exploratory` @lóa
-This notebook is dedicated to the exploration of the dataset in order to make desicions regarding filtering.
+T  his notebook is dedicated to the exploration of the dataset after filtering.

 - `02_download_chotia_PDB.ipynb` @lóa
-In this notebook the prefiltered pdb files from notebooks 'requiered for this project will be downloaded from the internet
+   In this notebook the prefiltered pdb files from notebooks 'requiered for this project will be downloaded from the internet.

 - `03a_cdr_h_seq_influenza.ipynb` @michi
    This Notenbook extracts CDR-H1, CDR-H2 and CDR-H3 sequences from Chotia-numbered PDB files for Antibodies against Influenza proteins

 - `03b_cdr_h_seq_human.ipynb` @michi
    This Notenbook extracts CDR-H1, CDR-H2 and CDR-H3 sequences from Chotia-numbered PDB files for Antibodies against Human proteins

 - `03c_cdr_h_seq_corona.ipynb` @michi
    This Notenbook extracts CDR-H1, CDR-H2 and CDR-H3 sequences from Chotia-numbered PDB files for Antibodies against SarsCov2 proteins

 - `04_extend-existing-data.ipynb`@lotta
    In this notebook, CDR sequence files are systematically expanded.
 First, the sequences are checked for validity and the frequency of the individual amino acids is determined.
 Then average properties such as hydrophobicity, mass, charge and polarity are calculated and added for each CDR region.
 Finally, the length of each CDR sequence is determined and integrated into the original files as new information.

 - `05_summary_all_data.ipynb`@lotta
    In this notebook, three data sets from three different sources (human, influenza, SARS-CoV-2) are merged and supplemented by an sorce column.
 The relative frequency of the 20 amino acids is then calculated for each CDR region.
 The results are saved in all_data.tsv and in all_data_normalozed.tsv and displayed for control purposes.

 2. `data exploration` Frage wo und ob wir das hier mit einbegreifen @michi??

 3. `dataanalysis`
 in this folder we did all our analysis on the data, we split the folder to three subfolders, according to the typ of analysis.
+Also here the content of each notebook will be explained shortly but is explained in more detail in the notebooks themselves.

 - `01_length`
 in this subfolder we analysed differences in the lenghts of the CDR-regions of different antibodies